microsoft/WhatTheHack/061-DynatraceOnAzure/Coach/Solution-02.md

         chat-channel: dev-team-frontend
 ```

 Notice the defined container and version.
-These containers are stored in <a href="https://hub.docker.com/u/dtdemos" target="_blank"> DockerHub </a>.
+These containers are stored in <a href="https://hub.docker.com/u/dtdemos" target="_blank"> Docker Hub </a>.

 ```
 spec: